open-learning/git4ol/README.md

-# GIT-Tutor
+# Open Learning Specification

-GIT-Tutor is a format for packaging and distributing learning material using git.
+open-learning is a format for managing learning using git.

 ## Roles